Deptford poisonings: Other deaths

+Inquest

+According to the autopsy evidence at the coroner's inquest, "In Sutton's case, the appearances were quite consistent with death from an irritant poison.
+In the case of Elizabeth Frost the state of preservation in which the intestines were found indicated the presence of some preservative such as arsenic", as reported in The Colonist at the time.

+Evidence of motive was presented showing that between July 1886 and February 1889 five people insured by Winters had died and she had claimed and received payment against the policies she held for Sutton and Bolton.

+In July 1889, at the end of the inquest, the coroner's jury delivered a verdict that the deaths were caused by "wilful murder", implicating Winters and Frost, upon which the coroner committed them for trial at the Central Criminal Court, for their culpability to be determined.

-Mrs Winters' death
+Winters' death

 Winters died before she could be brought to trial.
 However, she made a deathbed confession of guilt to her husband and daughter.
-No inquest was held for her death, the Doctor said it was the result of 'marasmus — a general wasting away.'
+No inquest was held for her death; the doctor said it was the result of 'marasmus' – a general wasting away.'

 Winters was buried in Brockley cemetery in Lewisham on 22 July 1889 in unconsecrated ground.
 The burial was kept secret with police present to deter demonstrations.

-The Trial of Elizabeth Frost
+Frost's trial

-Elizabeth Frost was initially indicted for murder, but the charges were dropped.
-She was tried at the Old Bailey in July 1889 on charges of forging a document for the payment of money, with intent to defraud and was found guilty.
+Elizabeth Frost was indicted for murder, but the charges were dropped.
+She was tried at the Old Bailey in July 1889 on charges of forging a document for the payment of money, with intent to defraud, and was found guilty.
 Frost was sentenced to seven years' penal servitude.

-Life insurance
+Effects on life insurers' practices

 The coroner for Surrey, Athelstan Braxton Hicks, had written a letter to The Times on 14 February 1889 listing eleven proposals for combating the dangers of child life insurance.
-The Deptford Poisoning Case was influential in tightening up the 1875 Friendly Societies Act.
+The Deptford poisoning case was influential in tightening up the 1875 Friendly Societies Act.

-Other victims

-Investigators identified other possible poisoning victims of Winters.
-No charges were brought in these case.